This site is privately owned and is not affiliated with any government agency.

 Missouri Unemployment Benefits

-The Unemployment Insurance (UI) program is handled by the Department of Labor and Industrial Relations (DLIR) in Missouri.
+The Unemployment Insurance program is handled by the Missouri Department of Employment and Security (DES).
 Explore more about how to apply for benefits in Missouri, the eligibility criteria, documents needed and other important details you’ll need to know to apply for benefits in the state of Missouri.

 Monetary Eligibility

-In order to verify if you have the monetary eligibility, your work history will be used to find out if the wages you’ve earned during the base period meets the criteria set by the state of Missouri.
-The DLIR will take into consideration the duration worked and the wages earned in the base period to evaluate if you qualify for unemployment benefits in Missouri or not.
+In order to verify if you have the monetary eligibility, your work history will determine if the wages you’ve earned during the base period meets the necessary criteria.
+The Missouri DES will consider the duration worked and the wages earned in the base period to evaluate if you qualify for unemployment benefits in Missouri.

-To gain eligibility for UI benefits in Missouri, you must have earned a minimum of $2,250 (at least $1,500 in just one calendar quarter, and a minimum of $750 during the rest of the year) from an insured employer during your Base Period.
+To be eligible for UI benefits in Missouri, you must have earned a minimum of $2,250 (at least $1,500 in just one calendar quarter, and a minimum of $750 during the rest of the year) from an insured employer during your Base Period.
 Also, your total wages during the base period must be at least 1.5 times the highest quarter wages.

 If your base period wages are not at least 1.5 times your highest-earning quarter.
 You must have received at least 1.5 times the wages you received during your highest-earning quarter in at least two of the four quarters.